Tiendil/feeds.fun/README.md

 - Feeds management.
 - Automatic tag assignment for every news entry.
 - Rules to score news by tags.
-- Filter news by tags: exclude them by tags, show only entries with tags.
+- Filter news: exclude news by tags, show only news with tags.
 - Sort news by score, date, etc.
-- Track read state of news you've read already.
+- Track news you've read already.
 - A lot of other features are comming.

 # Motivation